drolsonmi/math2040/Lectures/2040_06_Variance.md

 $$\sigma  = \sqrt{\frac{\sum (x_i - \mu)^2}{n}} \qquad s  = \sqrt{\frac{\sum (x_i - \bar{x})^2}{n-1}}\tag{Standard Deviation}$$

+> In Desmos, demonstrate what happens when the mean changes and when the standard deviation changes.

 ## Class Practice
 Duke Forest dataset -->
 * Find the variance and the standard deviation of the square footage for the first 30 houses